dotcomboom/AutoSite-Legacy/README.md

    - Python 3
    - BeautifulSoup 4 (pip3 install beautifulsoup4)
 ## Usage
+-1.
+Install the prerequisites with pip. `pip3 install -r requirements.txt`

 0. Run the script, AutoSite.py.
 It will create a basic `default.html` template and the `in` and `includes` folders.
 1. Edit templates/default.html, filling in with these tags: